-Properly maintained flooded cell batteries can last for 5-6 years.
+We’ve posted before about how to clean battery terminals as part of regular RV battery maintenance.
+But what causes RV battery corrosion in the first place, and how can you prevent it?
+If your RV has flooded lead-acid batteries, you want to do whatever you can to avoid the buildup of corrosion.
+Properly-maintained flooded cell batteries can last for up to 5-6 years.
 But unless you take steps to maintain them well (and consistently), they’re prone to developing several issues that will likely lead to an early demise, sometimes in as little as a year or two.

+Among those issues is battery corrosion.
+RV battery terminal corrosion not only reduces conductivity (which decreases a battery’s performance and efficiency) but it also leads to an early death.
 RV batteries are too expensive to ignore.
-So let’s look at what causes corrosion on battery terminals (as well as RV battery compartment corrosion) and the steps you can take to prevent it from happening.
+Let’s examine the causes of corrosion on battery terminals (as well as RV battery compartment corrosion) and the steps you can take to prevent it from occurring.

 What Is RV Battery Corrosion?

 The clamps at the ends of your battery cables are generally made of copper.
-When gases leak from a flooded lead-acid battery and mix with the current coming through the clamps, a chemical reaction produces copper sulfate, a pale green-colored compound.
+When gases vent from a flooded lead-acid battery and mix with the current coming through the clamps, a chemical reaction produces copper sulfate, a pale green-colored compound.

 This is what RV battery terminal corrosion looks like.
 It’s the pale green substance surrounding the exposed motel battery terminal.